Encoding Equity in Clinical Practice and Research

 Ndifreke Ikpe, MHA, Civic Science Fellow

 As a convener of medical societies, CMSS is uniquely positioned to bring the clinical and research communities together to foster collective action and amplify impact.
-The additional focus brought by the Encoding Equity alliance structure will enable us to accelerate change more urgently and comprehensively than any one organization or group of stakeholders can.
+The additional focus brought by the Encoding Equity Alliance structure will enable us to accelerate change more urgently and comprehensively than any one organization or group of stakeholders can.
 We seek to engage and activate more individuals and organizations across the medicine, research, funding, publishing and technology sectors to share in designing better tools for medicine.

-– Helen Burstin, MD, MPH, CMSS CEO
+– Helen Burstin, MD, MPH, CMSS CEOPress Release

 2024 Convening & Report